|The Frankfurt-Tipp rating:|

-Jeanette (Brie Larson) has a good life: She has money, a nice apartment in New York and a successful fiancé (Max Greenfield) who carries her on her hands.
-But that wasn't always the case.
-In their childhood and youth Jeanette and her siblings had to move again and again and they lived in constant poverty.
-Her father Rex (Woody Harrelson) wanted to offer his children, especially Jeanette, a life full of adventure.
-But his alcohol addiction and his outbursts of rage make the situation more and more difficult for the children.
-Also her mother (Naomi Watts), an unconventional artist, cannot provide for stable family relations.
-But Jeanette's finished with all this long ago.
+Jeanette (Brie Larson) has a good life: she has money, a nice apartment in New York, and a successful fiancé (Max Greenfield) who sweeps her off her feet.
+But it wasn't always this way.
+During her childhood and adolescence, Jeanette and her siblings had to move repeatedly and they lived in constant poverty.
+Their father Rex (Woody Harrelson) wanted to give his children, but especially Jeanette, a life full of adventure.
+However, his alcoholism and angry outbursts make the situation increasingly difficult for the children.
+Their mother (Naomi Watts), a headstrong artist, is also unable to provide stable family conditions.
+But Jeanette has long since come to terms with all this.
 At least until she meets her parents again in New York, where they live in a run-down building.
-Now the young woman is forced to deal with her past again - with unexpected consequences for her new life…
+Now the young woman is forced to confront her past again - with unexpected consequences for her new life.

-Acting, the whole thing is beyond doubt.
-Especially Woody Harrelson and Brie Larson are really great.
-But even they are only able to cover up the weaknesses of the production to a limited extent.
-And then there's the core message of the story, which is quite disturbing: Rex and Rose are not good parents.
-If Rose neglects her daughter to such an extent that she suffers severe burns, or if Rex drinks up the money he's supposed to be spending to buy his children something to eat, then it's all too easy to understand why the children want to escape into their own lives as quickly as possible.
-But the fact that in the end everything is forgiven and not so bad, because Rex taught his children independence the hard way and made their life a great adventure, is a somewhat questionable message.
-Moreover, the end is not only very conventional, but also very predictable.
+Acting-wise, the whole thing is beyond reproach.
+Woody Harrelson and Brie Larson in particular are really great.
+But even they can only partially cover up the weaknesses of the production.
+And then there's the core message of the story, which is perfectly acceptable to take offense at: Rex and Rose are not good parents.
+When Rose neglects her daughter to such an extent that she gets badly burned, or Rex squanders the money he's supposed to be spending on buying his kids something to eat, you can understand all too well why the kids want to escape to their own lives as soon as possible.
+However, the fact that all is forgiven in the end and wasn't so bad after all, because Rex taught his kids self-reliance the hard way and made their lives a great adventure, is a bit of a questionable message after all.
+It also makes the ending not only too conventional, but also too predictable.

-That doesn't change the fact that "lock made of glass" offers some very intense moments, which go to the heart as a spectator, which stir up or move to tears.
-These strong moments combined with the good actors and a very nice camera work make the book adaptation an entertaining, stirring drama despite some obvious weaknesses, which could have been told a little bit more tightly and which would have been helped by a less conciliatory ending.
-And - this must also be mentioned here - a better edited trailer would also have been good, because the clip actually tells the whole movie.
-So whoever has seen the trailer should not expect any surprises!
-But all in all, if you like touching family stories, you will definitely be well served here.
+That doesn't change the fact that Castle of Glass offers some very intense moments that go to your heart as a viewer, that stir you up or move you to tears.
+These strong moments combined with the good actors and a very nice camerawork make the book adaptation, despite clear weaknesses, an entertaining, rousing drama, which perhaps could have been told a little tighter and which a slightly less conciliatory ending would have definitely done good.
+And - this also needs to be mentioned here - a better edited trailer would have been good as well, because the whole movie is actually told in that clip.
+So if you've seen the trailer, you shouldn't expect any surprises!
+All in all, though, if you like touching family stories, you'll definitely be well served here.
 Worth seeing